 The next day Lafayette friends Mark and Mary joined us for a few days.
 We toured Anna Maria Island in their rental car, walked the beach, and happened upon a very good local waterfront restaurant, all on a summer-like sunny day.
 We bicycled along the 1.5 mile long Bradenton Riverwalk Park (see https://www.realizebradenton.com/riverwalk).
 We agreed that that Lafayette/West Lafayette could benefit greatly from a similarly well-designed and attractive park along the Wabash River, with public art and a variety of recreational and gathering spaces.

 The next day we cruised about 20 miles to Longboat Key Club Marina, on the bay side of this barrier island.
 Along the way we needed lifts from two drawbridges, and we enjoyed having dolphins play in our wake.

 The Longboat Key Club Marina setting, amenities, and staff were top notch.
-We took advantage of a free shuttle to enjoy the marina’s sister resort on the Gulf side of Longboat Key, beachwalked, watched the sea birds, and relaxed.
+We took advantage of a free shuttle to enjoy the marina’s sister resort on the Gulf of Mexico side of Longboat Key, beachwalked, watched the sea birds, and relaxed.
 After a spectacular sunset we checked out the marina’s resort-style pool and hot tub area.

 When we returned to Bradenton, friend Lorraine joined the four of us to get together and enjoy an overnight on the boat.
 Lorraine brought a trunkload of Amazon packages we had sent to her Florida home, knowing we would see her.
 Thanks, Lorraine!